 Bake covered for 15 minutes.
 Stir.
 Then bake until the liquid is absorbed.

-After removing from the oven, you'll want to fluff the rice up with a fork before serving.
+After removing from the oven, you'll want to mix the rice with a fork until fluffy before serving.

 Variations